Scan-Line Interleave

-Nvidia Corporation reintroduced the SLI acronym in 2004 (though it now stands for Scalable Link Interface).
-NVIDIA's SLI, compared to 3dfx's SLI, is modernized to use graphics cards interfaced over the PCI Express bus.
+NVIDIA reintroduced the SLI acronym in 2004 as Scalable Link Interface.
+NVIDIA's SLI, compared to 3DFX's SLI, is modernized to use graphics cards interfaced over the PCI Express bus.

 Function

-3dfx's SLI design was the first attempt, in the consumer PC market, at combining the rendering power of two video cards.
-The two 3dfx cards were connected by a small ribbon cable inside the PC.
+3DFX's SLI design was the first attempt, in the consumer PC market, at combining the rendering power of two video cards.
+The two 3DFX cards were connected by a small ribbon cable inside the PC.
 This cable shared graphics and synchronization information between the cards.
-Each 3dfx card rendered alternating horizontal lines of pixels composing a frame.
+Each 3DFX card rendered alternating horizontal lines of pixels composing a frame.